WoodChief/power_supplier/README.md

 - ~~on checkBoxes state changed send message~~
 - ~~choose can interface depended on OS~~
 - ~~send can message on tec mode changed~~
+- ~~highlighting for changed but not sent setting~~
+- temperature graph window